March 12 - April 25, 2026

 Alicia Adamerovich · Miguel Cardenas · Andrew Cranston · Justin Fitzpatrick · Elizabeth Glaessner · Merlin James · Olivia Jia · August Krogan-Roley · Ella Kruglyanskaya · Sarah Lee · Daisy Sheff · Nicolas Party · Stephen Polatch · Kathy Ruttenberg · Andrew Sim · Autumn Wallace · Areum Yang

-Ultra-gentle manipulation of delicate structures - Pangée, Montréal, QC
+Ultra-gentle manipulation of delicate structures - Pangée

 Alicia Adamerovich explores the tensions between strength and fragility, industry and nature, static and breathing.
 She abstracts feelings in order to produce forms at the cross section of organic and illusory.
 Elements of science fiction and alienation encroach upon Adamerovich’s practice, ultimately mediated by her desires for connection and provocation.
 Having spent her adolescence mired in feelings of isolation and brushes with the natural world, she’s taken to exploring her own crafted environments.
 She plumbs her own psychological depths, weaving internal fabrics into rich biomorphic vistas.